University Administrative Policies

 4. Prior Approval

-5. Export Control Compliance
+5. International Travel - Export Control Compliance

 Travelers are required to comply with all export control laws and regulations while traveling internationally.
-When traveling internationally with UNM-owned equipment or UNM-owned information, please contact Export Control at export@unm.edu.
+When traveling internationally with UNM-owned equipment or UNM-owned information, please contact Export Control at export@unm.edu prior to commencing travel.
+Export Control : UNM PCard | The University of New Mexico.

-6. Health and Accident Insurance for International Travel
+6. Health and Accident Insurance for Travel

 7. Transportation Expenses